jennytsotezo/EECS348_Lab-7-template/README.md

 [GitHub Actions workflow](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions).
 When you push code to this repository, it will automatically be compiled and ran through a set of test cases, and the results will be reported back to you.
-This should give you an opportunity to verify that your code is compiling and behaving as expected before you submit it.
+This should give you an opportunity to verify that your code is compiling an behaving as expected before you submit it.

 ## Viewing the workflow report